 pragma Restrictions(No_Unchecked_Deallocations): prevents allocated storage from being returned and hence effectively enforces storage pool memory approaches or a completely static approach to access types.
 Storage pools are not affected by this restriction as explicit routines to free memory for a storage pool can be created.

-Static expressions: Expressions with statically known operands that are computed with exact precision by the compiler.

-Storage Place Attributes: for a component of a record, the attributes (integer) Position, First_Bit and Last_Bit are used to specify the component position and size within the record.

-Subtype declaration: A construct that allows programmers to declare a named entity that defines a possibly restricted subset of values of an existing type or subtype, typically by imposing a constraint, such as specifying a smaller range of values.

-Task: A task represents a separate thread of control that proceeds independently and concurrently between the points where it interacts with other tasks.
-An Ada program may be comprised of a collection of tasks.

 Unsafe Programming: In recognition of the occasional need to step outside the type system or to perform “risky” operations, Ada provides clearly identified language features to do so.
 Examples include the generic Unchecked_Conversion for unsafe type-conversions or Unchecked_Deallocation for the deallocation of heap objects regardless of the existence of surviving references to the object.
 If unsafe programming is employed in a unit, then the unit needs to specify the respective generic unit in its context clause, thus identifying potentially unsafe units.
 Similarly, there are ways to create a potentially unsafe global pointer to a local object, using the Unchecked_Access attribute.
 A restriction pragma may be used to disallow uses of Unchecked_Access.
 The SUPPRESS pragma allows an implementation to omit certain run-time checks.

 User-defined floating-point types: Types declared by the programmer that allow specification of digits of precision and optionally a range of values.